September Community Corner

 Sept.
-5-Oct.
-5: State Museum of Pennsylvania will conduct its annual excavation at Fort Hunter Park, 5300 N. Front St., Harrisburg.
+11-Oct.
+6: The State Museum of Pennsylvania will conduct its annual excavation at Fort Hunter Park, 5300 N. Front St., Harrisburg.
+The public is welcome to visit.
 Archaeologists will be on site weekdays, 10 a.m. to 3 p.m.
 Visit statemuseumpa.org.

 Puppies and Pints

 Sept.
-13: Join members of West Shore, Carlisle Area, Mechanicsburg and Shippensburg chambers of commerce for the 12nd Annual Mega Mixer at the U.S. Army Heritage Center Foundation, 950 Soldiers Dr., Carlisle, 5 to 7 p.m.
+14: Join the members of West Shore, Greater Carlisle Area, Mechanicsburg and Shippensburg chambers of commerce for the 11th Annual Mega Mixer at the U.S. Army Heritage Center Foundation, Carlisle, 5 to 7 p.m.
+Enjoy food and great connections.
 Registration required.
-Visit wschamber.org.
+Visit wschamber.org for more details.

 Leisure Bike Ride

 Sept.
-16: Harrisburg Bicycle Club’s Three Creek Century ride will be held 7 a.m. to 5 p.m., beginning at Penn Township Fire Dept., 1750 Pine Rd., Newville.
-Details, schedule and times can be found at threecreekcentury.com.
+17: The Harrisburg Bicycle Club’s Three Creek Century ride will be held at the Penn Township Fire Department, 1750 Pine Rd., Newville.
+This ride offers quiet rural roads that wind through beautiful western Cumberland County.
+Details can be found at threecreekcentury.com.